hifarer/vueditor/readme.md

 });
 ```

-### if no config is specified in global variable or in arguments when creating a new Vueditor instance, the default config
+if no config is specified both in global variable and arguments when creating a new Vueditor instance, the default config will working.
-will be it.

-config priority: arguments config > global config > default config.
+config priority: arguments config > global config > default config